Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 The process of generating geometry specific maps that will aid the texture creation like curvature and thickness maps is called "baking".

-If you did the extra sculpting in Mud Box you already have the hi-density mesh.
+If you did the extra sculpting in Mud Box to create the displacement map (erlier on this page), you already have the hi-density mesh.
 You can just use a saved FBX version of the Mud Box file.
-The hi-density sculpt that you sculpted.
+This is the hi-density model.

 It is time to work on the texture set in Substance Painter.
-We will bake the geometry maps and generate the Texture Set for your character head.
+We will bake the geometry maps and generate the Texture Set for your character's head.

 Steps to follow to set your Substance Pinter workflow: